Skreczko/enrich-csv-files/README.md

 >
 >With this action, the subsequent run will generate a new blank coverage-report for comparison.
 Once you execute the coverage script afterward, the report produced will serve as the baseline for future runs.

+## Error Tracking with Sentry

+In this project, we've integrated [Sentry](https://sentry.io/), a powerful error tracking and monitoring tool, to ensure high-quality code stability and visibility into potential issues.

+### Capturing Exceptions

+Throughout the codebase, we've strategically placed `capture_exception` calls to log specific events or errors we deem important.
+This helps us gain insights into any unexpected behavior or failures in real-time.

+Whenever an exception occurs in these specific sections of our code, Sentry will automatically capture the error details, allowing for prompt investigation and resolution.

+If you're developing or debugging, keep an eye on the Sentry dashboard for real-time updates about the health and performance of the application.

+### Credentials

+Credentials for accessing Sentry, including the password and email for logging in, are stored in the `.env` file.

 ## Please check EXPLAIN_CODE.md